longvuwee/SE_4348_Project_3/devlog.md

 - Numbers must be stored as 8-byte integers in big-endian format.
 - Only 3 nodes may be in memory at any time.
 - Error handling is required for all user inputs and file operations.

+# Start of project

+I'll first create a main file that will be running the program and it will display the menu.